 Lucre was also a surprisingly effective villain with his lame gimmicks.

-Dr. Robotnik as he appeared in Adventures Of Sonic The Hedgehog is regarded as less competent than his deadly serious Sonic Sat AM counterpart.
-But he and his robot minions Scratch and Grounder execute any number of formidably dangerous plans to take over Mobius that only fail because of Sonic, but they often succeed at capturing or otherwise incapacitating Sonic.
+Dr. Robotnik as he appeared in Adventures of Sonic the Hedgehog is regarded as less competent than his deadly serious Sonic Sat AM counterpart.
+But he and his robot minions Scratch and Grounder execute any number of formidably dangerous plans to take over Mobius that only fail because of Sonic, and they often succeed at capturing or otherwise incapacitating Sonic.
 It often happens that Sonic's actions do nothing more than undo the damage that Robotnik had already done.

-Skeletor from the early 80's FilmationHe Man And The Masters Of The Universe cartoon was portrayed in a ridiculous manner at times, but there's no doubt that if He-Man and his allies didn't exist, he would have been able to create much chaos and, possibly, take over Eternia completely.
+Skeletor from Filmation's He-Man and the Masters of the Universe (1983) was portrayed in a ridiculous manner at times, but there's no doubt that if He-Man and his allies didn't exist, he would have been able to create much chaos and, possibly, take over Eternia completely.

 Self-proclaimed boy genius Jack Spicer from Xiaolin Showdown starts off as the main villain but slowly slips into a mockable state as more powerful villains show up, even to the point of being a fanboy of the Prince Of Darkness, Chase.
 By season three, the Xiaolin monks are defeating him for sport, fight scenes with him last on average three minutes, and he only lays claim to one Shen-Gong-Wu, the ridiculous Monkey Staff.
 Cue the season finale, Time After Time pt.
 1, where Omi freezes himself to get to the future, and in his absence, Jack takes over the world, including imprisoning the remaining three Xiaolin warriors and the three main villains of the show.